tsmith512/tsmithcreative/_posts/2018-06-19-notion-getting-started.md

 ![A kanban board of project tasks](/assets/blog/notion/pm.png)

 **Simple writing:** I drafted this blog post in Notion.
-With its easy export to Markdown, I'll be able to drop them right into my site repo.
+With its easy export to Markdown, I'll be able to drop it right into my site repo.

 ![A blog post draft in Notion](/assets/blog/notion/draft.png)